Brewster High School (Brewster, New York): Marching Band

-Since before 2007, the high school has maintained a marching band known as the Brewster High School Marching Band, commonly referred to as the "Marching Bears".
-Members of the marching band are volunteers and can join from grades 8–12, and students aren't required to part of the performing arts to take part.
-From 2007 to 2016, the band leader was Mr. George Velucci, also led the high school's orchestra and jazz band, he was replaced by Chief Christopher Valangas, who was replaced in 2017 after he was arrested for having an affair with another student.
-The current band leader, since 2017, is Mr. Brian Sanyshyn, who also leads the C. V. Starr Intermediate School band.
-The band's assistant director in 2018 and 2019 was Mrs. Andrea Perdicho, who leads the high school band.
+Since 2006, the high school has maintained a marching band known as the Brewster High School Marching Band, commonly referred to as the "Marching Bears".
+Members of the marching band are volunteers in grades 8 to 12.
+From 2007 to 2016, the band leader was George Viglucci, who also led the high school's orchestra and jazz band.
+He was succeeded by Christopher Vlangas, who was replaced in 2017 by Brian Sanyshyn after Vlangas was arrested for engaging in a sexual relationship with a 16-year-old student.
+The band's assistant director in 2018 and 2019 was Andrea Perdicho, who leads the high school band.